What you should do if you want to reach your sales goal.

-If you want to exceed your high school fundraising goal you're going to have to do 3 things.
-First, work to further strengthen your prize program.
+If you want to exceed your high school fundraising goal, you must do three things.
+First, work to strengthen your prize program further.
 Offer more than just the basic prize program provided by your company.
-In other words, plan to offer additional incentives that will motivate students to make more sales.
+In other words, plan to offer additional incentives to motivate students to make more sales.

 The second thing is to set a student sales goal.
 Set an initial fair-share goal that you want everyone to reach.
-You will need to know how much each student needs to sell to reach your group goal.
+You must know how much each student needs to sell to reach your group goal.

-And third, set a high achiever goal that’s above the fair-share goal.
-Set a goal for those students who want a chance to win your additional incentives.
-A good round number may be 25 items, for example.
-Here's what to do:
+And third, set a high-achiever goal that's above the fair-share goal.
+Set a goal for those students who want a chance to win your additional incentives—a good round number, maybe 25 items.

 1. Decide on an Additional Fundraiser Incentive